 Activity Details/Description Date Initial meeting with community representatives Meeting with representatives of STOP to discuss process including workshop timing, content and format March 2022 Establishment of Your Say page Establishment of Your Say page to address engagement components of project.
 Will be used as platform to promote workshops, etc. March 2022 Recruitment for workshops - direct invitation Invitation to STOP to identify members to participate in workshops.
-Invitations to fill remaining spaces sent to: Picton Chamber of Commerce Picton Heritage Society Police Transport Advisory Committee members Traffic Committee members.
-Workshops advertised on Council web site /Your Say page April 2022 Round One Workshops General format is: - Welcome, introductions and purpose - Project background and context - How traffic modelling works Workshop 1: Tuesday 3 May 600pm-830pm
+Invitations to fill remaining spaces sent to: - Picton Chamber of Commerce - Picton Heritage Society - Police - Transport Advisory Committee members - Traffic Committee members.
+Workshops advertised on Council web site /Your Say page April 2022 Workshops General format: - Welcome, introductions and purpose - Project background and context - How traffic modelling works Workshop 1: Tuesday 3 May 600pm-830pm

-Activity Details/Description Date Complexity of intersection - closeness of side streets, gradient, utilities, ownership, etc. What's important to the community - general principles - safety, on street parking, property acquisition concerns, etc. Overview of current options Workshop session Workshop 2: Wednesday 4 May 600pm-830pm Workshop 3: Thursday 5 May 300pm-530pm Suggested adaptations to any existing options - Any new options Round One Workshop summary of outcomes Next steps Concise summary of key issues, discussion points from Round One Workshops including identification of options for further modelling May 2022 Follow up meeting with community members A follow meeting with small representation of community members including STOP representatives and other community participants in the workshops to share the workshop outcomes, discuss the options for further modelling and to confirm timeframes for next steps.
-May 2022 Web page/ Your Say Update Outcomes of first round of workshops to be available through Your Say following review at follow up meeting with community members June 2022 raffic counts, modelling and consultation with Transport for NSW to b epend on complexity of tasks involved and availability of data includir NSW.
-Round Two Workshop A workshop to present back to community members the findings of the additional modelling on the options that were identified from Round One workshops.
-TBC - may be September 2022 Web Page / Your Say Update Information presented/discussed at Round Two workshop/session to be uploaded to Prince Street web page September 2022 Consultation Outcomes Report A summary report of the consultation process including methodology, presentations, key issues raised, discussion of options, identification of any preferred options.
-Report will not identify a preferred options necessarily but will be focused on outcomes of the consultation process.
-September-October 2022 Presentation to Council Presentation of consultation process and findings to Council ТВС
+Activity Details/Description Date Complexity of intersection - closeness of side streets, gradient, utilities, ownership, etc. What's important to the community - general principles - safety, on street parking, property acquisition concerns, etc. Overview of current options Workshop session Suggested adaptations to any existing options Any new options Next steps Workshop 2: Wednesday 4 May 600pm-830pm Workshop 3: Thursday 5 May 300pm-530pm Workshop summary of outcomes Concise summary of key issues, discussion points from Round One Workshops including identification of options for further modelling May 2022 Follow up meeting with community members A follow meeting with small representation of community members including STOP representatives and other community participants in the workshops to share the workshop outcomes, discuss the options for further modelling and to confirm timeframes for next steps.
+May 2022 Web page/ Your Say Update Outcomes of first round of workshops to be available through Your Say following review at follow up meeting with community members June 2022

+Period to allow for additional traffic counts, modelling and consultation with Transport for NSW to be conducted.
+Time period dependent on complexity of tasks involved and availability of data including from Transport for NSW.